denisecase/pro-analytics-01-audio-guides/README.md

 </audio>

 ---
-**IMPORTANT**: You will need to read the discussion and follow the steps and commands provided in the main repo: [pro-analytics-01](https://github.com/denisecase/pro-analytics-01).
+**IMPORTANT**: Read the discussion - and follow the steps and commands - provided in the main repo: [pro-analytics-01](https://github.com/denisecase/pro-analytics-01).